 JPMorgan reviewed the contribution of OMX and Nasdaq to the combined company relative to forecasted revenue, EBITDA, and net income of the combined company for the calendar year ending December 31, 2008 as well as the market capitalization of OMX based on an unaffected share price as of May 21, 2007, which is the last trading day for OMX Shares prior to the announcement of the Offer, and the market capitalization of Nasdaq as of September 14, 2007.
 The calendar year 2008 forecasted revenue, EBITDA and net income for both OMX and Nasdaq were based on research analyst reports.
 The relative contribution analysis did not give effect to the impact of any synergies as a result of the proposed Acquisition and assumed Borse Dubai would receive only shares of Nasdaq Common Stock in the Acquisition.
 JPMorgan adjusted the relative contribution percentages resulting from the estimated revenue and EBITDA for the calendar year ending December 31, 2008 to reflect the relative capital structures for each of OMX and Nasdaq.
-The relative contribution percentages resulting from such revenue and EBITDA figures were used to determine the implied pro forma ownership percentages, which we refer to as PF Ownership, of the combined company for the common Stock.
+The relative contribution percentages resulting from such revenue and EBITDA figures were used to determine the implied pro forma ownership percentages, which we refer to as PF Ownership, of the combined company for the common shareholders of OMX and Nasdaq.
+The PF Ownership percentages were used to determine the implied exchange ratio of each OMX Share to Nasdaq Common Stock.
 Additionally, JPMorgan conducted a similar analysis based on the net income of the combined company for the calendar year ending December 31, 2008 using equity value measures as well as the market capitalizations of OMX and Nasdaq.
 The following table presents the results of the relative contribution analysis:

+Combined Company

+OMX Shareholders Nasdaq Shareholders Implied Exchange Ratio

+Revenue

+Calendar Year Ending December 31, 2008 45.6% 54.4% 1.0693x

+EBITDA

+Calendar Year Ending December 31, 2008 35.6% 64.4% 0.7075x

+Net Income

-Percentage Implied Ownership of the Combined Company OMX Shareholders Nasdaq Shareholders Implied Exchange Ratio Revenue Calendar Year Ending December 31, 2008 45.6% 54.4% 1.0693x EBITDA Calendar Year Ending December 31, 2008 35.6% 64.4% 0.7075x Net Income Calendar Year Ending December 31, 2008 34.8% 65.2% 0.6801x Market Capitalization 36.7% 63.3% 0.7397x
+Calendar Year Ending December 31, 2008 34.8% 65.2% 0.6801x

+Market Capitalization 36.7% 63.3% 0.7397x